-- (2) There will be a presumption against development that will lead to substantial harm to, or total loss of significance of a designated heritage asset.
-Proposals will be refused consent, unless it can be demonstrated that the substantial harm or loss is necessary to achieve substantial public benefits that outweigh the harm or loss or all of the following apply: - The nature of the heritage asset prevents all reasonable uses of the site; and - no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - conservation by grant-funding or some form of charitable or public ownership is demonstrably not possible; and - The harm or loss is outweighed by the benefit of bringing the site back into use.
+- The nature of the heritage asset prevents all reasonable uses of the site; and - no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - conservation by grant-funding or some form of charitable or public ownership is demonstrably not possible; and - The harm or loss is outweighed by the benefit of bringing the site back into use.

-Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefit s of the proposal, including securing its optimum viable use.
+Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal, including securing its optimum viable use.

-- There will be a presumption in favour of development that would conserve the significance of a heritage asset and its setting.
-Any development proposal which would cause harm to a heritage asset will not be supported unless the works are justified, there are overriding public benefits and mitigation measures are secured. - (3) Where permission is granted, where relevant the Council will secure appropriate conditions and / or seek to negotiate a Section 106 Obligation to ensure that all heritage assets are appropriately managed and conserved. - (4) The District Council will support development that conserves the significance of non-designated heritage assets including archaeological remains. - 11.13 The Council will continue to produce and revise Conservation Area Appraisals for all designated conservation areas within the district.
+- (3) Where permission is granted, where relevant the Council will secure appropriate conditions and / or seek to negotiate a Section 106 Obligation to ensure that all heritage assets are appropriately managed and conserved. - (4) The District Council will support development that conserves the significance of non-designated heritage assets including archaeological remains. - 11.13 The Council will continue to produce and revise Conservation Area Appraisals for all designated conservation areas within the district.
 Conservation Area Appraisals offer an opportunity to identify ways in which their significance can be reinforced and strengthened.
-Such appraisal can help resist the removal of elements within the built environment which have a negative impact on surrounding heritage assets. - 11.14 In certain areas including Staunton Harold conservation area and Lockington conservation area Article 4 directions to remove permitted development rights are adopted.
-A Local Development Order is in place for Coalville Town Centre to help facilitate the Coalville shop front improvement scheme, by streamlining the planning process.

-- 11.15 At October 2015 there were 6 heritage assets listed on the Historic England Heritage at Risk Register.
+Such appraisals can help assist the removal of elements within the built environment which have a negative impact on surrounding heritage assets. - 11.14 In certain areas including Staunton Harold conservation area and Lockington conservation area Article 4 directions to remove permitted development rights are adopted.
+A Local Development Order is in place for Coalville Town Centre to help facilitate the Coalville shop front improvement scheme, by streamlining the planning process. - 11.15 At October 2015 there were 6 heritage assets listed on the Historic England Heritage at Risk Register.
 We will continue to monitor these and work with Historic England and other stakeholders to address the future of these buildings.
-The Risk Register includes grade I, grade II and grade II places of worship, therefore a comprehensive survey of grade II listed buildings will be required at a district level. - 11.16 The reuse of historic buildings for a use other than their original use represents a sustainable use of resources.
+The Risk Register includes grade I, grade II\ and grade II places of worship - therefore a comprehensive survey of grade II listed buildings will be required at a district level. - 11.16 The reuse of historic buildings for a use other than their original use represents a sustainable use of resources.
 However, it will be necessary to ensure that any physical changes to the fabric of the building do not detract from the heritage asset.
 Similarly, physical changes to a building designed to improve the buildings energy efficiency will also require careful attention in order to not detract from the quality of the heritage asset.
-There are opportunities in most historic buildings to improve energy conservation without causing harm through measures such as secondary glazing, improved loft insulation using natural materials, low energy lighting and the use of fuel efficient boilers. - 11.17 Where conflict is unavoidable the benefits of energy conservation measures should be weighed against the extent of harm to the significance.
+There are opportunities in most historic buildings to improve energy conservation without causing harm through measures such as secondary glazing, improved loft insulation using natural materials, low energy lighting and the use of fuel efficient boilers.

+11.17 Where conflict is unavoidable the benefits of energy conservation measures should be weighed against the extent of harm to the significance.